-PSY 312 Theories of Personality
+PSY 312 Personality Psychology

-A critical examination of the major theories, past and present, that have been proposed to explain individual differences in behavior.
+This course is an exploration of personality psychology, including an investigation of scientific approaches to personality and a critical examination of the major theories, past and present, that have been proposed to explain individual differences in behavior.
 Prerequisite: PSY 101.
 Three credits.